nwisbeta/api-catalogue/README.md

     │   ├── spec/
     │   │   └── open-api.yml or service.wsdl
     │   └── user-guide/
-    │       └── # see user-guide section below
+    │       └── # read the user-guide section for more info

-If an API has a sandbox implementation, it will be available at: `https://sandbox.api.wales.nhs.uk/{system-id}/{api-id}/`
+If an API has a sandbox implementation, it will be available at: `https://sandbox.api.nhs.wales/{system-id}/{api-id}/`

 Below is more detail on each of the catalogue files and guidance on the expected content and writing style.